moonshine-software/doc/en/components/fields-group.md

 You can switch all fields in the set to without wrappers mode using the `withoutWrappers()` method.

 > [!NOTE]
-> Wrappers - fields that implement the `FieldsWrapperContract` interface, for example, `StackFields`.
+> Wrappers - fields that implement the `FieldsWrapperContract` interface, for example, `Fieldset`.
-> Therefore, when using the `withoutWrappers` method, all nested fields will be extracted from the wrapper field,
+> Therefore, when using the `withoutWrappers()` method, all nested fields will be extracted from the wrapper field,
 > and the wrapper field itself will not be included in the final set.

 ```php